Clastify logo

 Medium

-The melting points of group 1 metals generally decrease from lithium to caesium.
-What is the best explanation?
+The melting points of group 1 metals decrease from lithium to caesium.
+The best explanation for this trend is that down the group:

 A.